Adopt

 Story

 If you are interested in adopting or fostering this dog.
 Please visit our website - www.cockeradoptions.org There, you will find the current status of the dog, the links to our adoption and foster applications, and detailed information about our adopting and fostering procedures.
 ADOPTED!
 ADOPTED!
 ADOPTED!
 ADOPTED!
 ADOPTED!
 ADOPTED!
 ADOPTED!
-MY ORIGINAL INTAKE INFORMATION: Hello, my name is Baxter.
-My owner was moving and could not take me with her so she asked CSAC to help find me a new home.
+MY ORIGINAL INTAKE INFORMATION: Hello, my name is Kennedy.
+My owner asked CSAC to help find me a new home.
+My former owner had a very active lifestyle, but I want to stay home and live the quiet life.
+My quiet life should include no kids or other pets.
+I am house trained and crate trained.
 Right now, I am in the caring hands of one of the great Vets that work with the CSAC.
 They are checking me out and making sure I am healthy.
 Hopefully, I will find my new family that will turn me into a happy, cherished family pet again.
 Hope to see you soon.
 For more information about this dog, email our Adoption Coordinator.
 Our adoption process starts with an application.
 If you are interested in adopting this pup, please click the Adopt menu at the top of the screen, read about our process, and click the application link.
 The medical and custodial care of the many Cockers in our care is tremendous.
 More and more dogs are abandoned with urgent and serious medical issues.
 We are committed to providing the best possible care for these forgotten friends.
 Unfortunately, the mounting high costs are beginning to limit the number of dogs we are able to take into our program.
 Even if you cannot adopt or foster one of our current adoptable dogs, please consider making a donation.
 The Cocker Spaniel Adoption Center is a 501(c)(3) non-profit charitable organization, and your donations are entirely tax deductible.
 Click the Donate menu at the top of the screen.
 For more information, visit www.cockeradoptions.org.
-January 13, 2026, 8:05 pm

 Photo of Blue